Currently releasing 5 chapters a week

 if you like those tags, you’ll like the story being told

-the author’s still improving but the quality is good
+the author’s still improving but the quality's okay

 The style is past tense third person, with system messages